monika-aggarwal/share-social/README.md

 1. [Download the latest script &  & images] and include it on your page.
 2. Make a `share-button` element and a ‘button’ element on your page
 3. In your javascript, call `$(‘sharebutton’).createshare()’.
-4. Pass options to the share call if you want (details below)
+4. Pass options to the share call if you want (details below).
+5. Add your facebook AppId number in fbAsynchInit().

 ```html
 <div class="share-bundle">